barringtonpopo/barringtonpopo/README.md

 [funding-note](https://github.com/barringtonpopo/funding-note) pulls live perp funding rates from Hyperliquid and dYdX, computes cross-venue spreads, and has an LLM write the analyst note.
 Every figure in the note is then verified against the source data, so a model that invents a number gets caught.

+[swe-task-pack](https://github.com/barringtonpopo/swe-task-pack) holds original SWE-bench-style task instances built from real, recently fixed bugs in public Python libraries, each with fail-to-pass tests, a golden patch and a harness that re-proves the task discriminates on every push.

-Next up: a pack of original SWE-bench-style tasks and a Terminal-Bench task with its own verifier.
+Next up: a Terminal-Bench task with its own verifier.

 ## Before this